 Document Purpose

-The purpose of this document is to define role, scope of work, and milestones for the vets.gov Benefits – EDU product team to improve and migrate the existing “Download VA Letters” which are data-generated letters.
+The purpose of this document is to define role, scope of work, and milestones for the Vets.gov Benefits – EDU product team to improve and migrate the existing “Download VA Letters” which are data-generated letters.

-The initial launch (minimum viable product (MVP)) will include the current (9) Compensation and Pension letters and functionality available on eBenefits, with the exception of one additional letter:

-Education Certificate of Eligibility pdf letter.
-(Note this has a dependency on EVSS technical tasks.)
+The product MVP will be a phased launch.
+Phase 1 will focus on creating the page infrastructure and migrating 7 of the VA Letters currently available in eBenefits.
+Phase 2 will focus on adding the Veteran Benefits Summary and Dependent Benefits Summary Letters (both currently available on eBenefits) and creating a new generated letter, the Education Certificate of Eligibility Letter (note this has a dependency on EVSS technical tasks).
+In total, depending upon the user’s eligibility, there will be 10 Letters available to download from this product.